-35. If I have multiple Medicaid billing numbers do I submit multiple forms?
+34. If I have multiple Medicaid billing numbers do I submit multiple forms?

-A separate survey is required for each separate Medicaid and/or NPI number of 911 ground ambulance providers.
+No. A separate survey is required for each separate NPI number of 911 ground ambulance providers.
+In recent years, multiple Medicaid numbers have been assigned for each in-state location.

-36. When are Financial Surveys due to Myers and Stauffer LC?
+35. When are Financial Surveys due to Myers and Stauffer LC?

-Financial Surveys are due August 4, 2023.
+2025 Financial Surveys are due February 28, 2025.